-Planning for high quality e-learning in institutions of higher education: An analytical case study of a two-year public community college in Virginia DISSERTATION
+Planning for high quality e-learning in institutions of higher education: An analytical case study of a two-year public community college in Virginia

 Abed-Elslame H. Almala, George Mason University, United States